nicitaacom/23_store/CONTRIBUTING.md

    c.
 Folder structure: Explain the structure of your projects folders and files.
 Describe the purpose of each folder or file and how they relate to each other.
-   Say how I use imports like (react - dependencies - custom)
+   Say how I use imports like (react - dependencies - custom) Say that I name my interfaces like so
+   IInterface - interface that has export and uses 2+ times in project InterfaceProps - interface that use in props interfaceType - type of some interface (it some data from exising interface - provide example)

    d.
 Components: Document the components you have created, including their purpose, props, and examples of usage.
 Explain how to use and customize each component, and provide code snippets when applicable.